 - If arranging pick up, there is no guarantee they can be flexible with times, or that they will take everything you have

-So, maybe you’re in a position to try and sell some of the things you’re getting rid of.
-In this digital age, it’s certainly a lot quicker and easier to get your ad out there and make a little something you can use for something else – it’s not junk if someone else wants it, and that’s one less thing going to waste.
+So, maybe you’re in a position to try and sell some of the things you’re getting rid of; it’s not junk if someone else wants it, and that’s one less thing going to waste.

-- Doesn’t cost you anything to have a garage sale
+- Doesn’t cost you anything but time to have a garage sale

 - You can make some money